manuel-uberti/filmsinwords/_posts/2018-09-10-rachelgettingmarried.md

 categories: cinephilia
 ---

-A couple of days ago, I had the blu-ray of *Rachel Getting Married* on while cooking dinner.
+A couple of days ago, I had the Blu-ray of *Rachel Getting Married* on while cooking dinner.
 It kept me company, and, even though I know it pretty well by now, it often took me away from the kitchen just to enjoy a particular sequence one more time.
 The next day, I went back to [Willow Maclay's